tomdhyang-byte/youtube-rss-generator/README.md

 # Personal YouTube RSS Generator

 > **AI Context**: This project is a hybrid Next.js (Frontend/API) and Python (Worker) application designed to generate RSS feeds with AI summaries for YouTube channels and Podcasts.
-The worker is modularized for maintainability.
+It also includes a **Web Reader** for reading summaries directly on the website.

 ## 🏗 Architecture Overview